Olduvai Gorge

 - The Masek Beds are 400,000 to 600,000 years old,

 Thinking of visiting this area?
-We have customized tours for visitation, you can either do it with other trips or you can do it alone.
+We offer customized tours for visitation; you can join them with other trips or do it alone.

 A few hours from Ngorongoro Crater or Serengeti National Park.
-Discuss with your tour specialist the best option.
+Discuss the best option with your tour specialist.